Resignation Letter: Everything you need to know

 I am writing to formally inform you of my resignation from my position as [Position Title] at [Company Name].
 My final day of work will be [Date].

 I am grateful for the opportunities and experiences I have had while working at [Company Name].
-I have learned a great deal and have appreciated the support and guidance provided by my colleagues and supervisors.
+I have learned a great deal and appreciated the support and guidance my colleagues and supervisors provided.

 I would like to assure you that I will do everything in my power to ensure a smooth transition.
 I am available to assist with training a replacement, finishing up any ongoing projects, or any other needs you may have.